ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Scaling Applications and using Services/instructions.md

 ```

 # Deploy the application to Kubernetes
-1. A sample `hello-world-apply.yaml` file is provided in this directory.
-Use the Explorer to edit `deployment.yaml`.
+1. Use the Explorer to edit `deployment.yaml` in this directory.
 The path to this file is `cc201/labs/Scaling Applications and using Services/`.
 You need to insert your namespace where it says `<my_namespace>`.
 Make sure to save the file when you're done.

 1. Run your image as a Deployment.
 ```